aperico/projectdone/README.md

 # projectdone

-The main goal of this project is to simply gather in one place the results of experiences I had on my studies with the processes surrounding software engineering and development.
-In order to "externalize" these experiences on an useful form, the results will be implemented on a set of guidelines and tools that can (hopefully) be used throughout software projects.
+The main goal of this project is to simply gather in one place the results of experiences I had on my studies (M.Sc.
+Software Engineering) with the processes surrounding software engineering and development.
+In order to "externalize" these experiences on an useful form, a set of guidelines and tools will be developed and (hopefully) could be used throughout software projects.

-The results of this project shall provide tools and guidelines that can support
+The results of this project shall provide support for areas like:
-on:
 * Knowledge management
 * Requirements elicitation and definition
 * System Design